 I had a 2 pound plus chuck roast, and the recipes I used to model used 2 pounds.
 That makes way too much for a "cooking for two" website.

-The pictures show the "double" two pounds of the beef size of the recipe, but all the discussion is for my suggested "cooking for two" size with one pound of beef.
+The pictures show the "double" two pounds of the beef size recipe, but all the discussion is for my suggested "cooking for two" size with one pound of beef.

-This is a hearty soup, and even the smaller recipe can need storage.
+This is a smaller soup recipe, but even smaller recipes can need storage.

 This is fine refrigerated for 3-4 days.
 If sealed well, it will freeze for 3-4 months.

 📖Crock Pot Soup Recipes

 This recipe is listed in these categories.
 See them for more similar recipes.

 🖼️Step-by-Step Photo Instructions